uf-reef-avl/multilauncher/README.md

     by the user, a information dialog box will display an acknowledgement that the ping operation is finished.

 -If all IP addresses have been successfully found the application will "unlock" the remaining buttons and features
-    in the MainWindow
+    in the Main Window

-    Warning!: Closing the LaunchWindow before all threads have finished terminates the running threads.
+    Warning!: Closing the Launch Window before all threads have finished terminates the running threads.

-**Adjusting Robot Arguments:** <a name="Adjusting Robot Arguments"/>
+**Update ROS MASTER URI IP in the ~/.bashrc on the Remote Robots:** <a name="Update ROS MASTER URI IP in the bashrc on the Remote Robots"/>

--From the MainWindow and after successfully pinging the listed robots, click on the "Adjust Arguments" button to open
+-From the Main Window and after successfully pinging the listed robots, click the "Update .bashrc" button.
-    the Adjust Arguments dialog window.

--Argument requirements are grouped together based on robot type.

--The top part of the ArgumentWindow lists the different types of robots and contains a spinbox that controls how many
-    arguments are required for each robot type.

--The bottom part of the ArgumentWindow displays the listed robots grouped together as a series of trees each containing
-    a single type, the robots that are of that type, and the required number of arguments for each robot of that type.

--Red lines in the Argument Column indicate missing arguments for that robot and green lines indicate acknowledged
-    arguments.
-It is up to the user to make sure the arguments themselves are correct.

--Save the current list of robot arguments in the argument tree to the MainWindow by clicking the "Save" button.
+    This will either bring up the Password Window for processing passwords for each robot or if the "Use RSA Key" checkbox is currently checked the application will skip the Password Window and go straight into starting the Launch Window.

+-Please refer to the section Passwords and Using RSA Keys for more detailed information on the Password Window and RSA checkbox.

+    Warning!: Closing the Launch Window before all threads have finished terminates the running threads.

 **Git Repository** <a name="Git Repository"/>

 **Pulling Repositories:** <a name="Pulling Repositories"/>

 -To pull repositories please follow this sequence of steps.

-1. From the MainWindow and after successfully pinging the listed robots, select the number of that need to be pulled from remote repositories with the "Select number of Packages" spinbox.
+1. From the Main Window and after successfully pinging the listed robots, select the number of that need to be pulled from remote repositories with the "Select number of Packages" spinbox.
 (If you need 3 packages for turtlebots and 2 for quadcopters you would set the spinbox to 5)